 - Completed Texas State Graduate College application.

-- Official transcripts from 4-year college or university attended, including evidence of a master’s degree from an accredited university.
-These must be mailed directly to the Graduate College.
+- Copies of official transcripts from any 4-year college or university attended, including evidence of a master’s degree from an accredited university, can be uploaded into the application system.
 Transcripts are not necessary if the master’s degree was earned at Texas State.
 If accepted into the program, official transcripts from the previous universities will need to be submitted.

 - An application fee of $40.00.

 - TOEFL score for students from countries where English is not the first language.

 - An essay of approximately 500 words that describes the applicant’s background and professional goals including his or her rationale for pursuing a doctoral degree.

 - Name and contact information for 3 references.
 The Graduate College will email submission instructions to each reference.

 The Ph.D.
 Teaching Faculty Committee will consider the following factors in deciding whether to admit an applicant to the program; strengths in one area may offset shortcomings in another:

 - Evidence of a completed master's degree from an accredited university in an area related to proposed studies, with a grade point average of 3.5 or better on a 4.0 scale for courses applied to the master's degree.